datapizza-labs/datapizza-ai/datapizza-ai-tools/filesystem/README.md

 > **⚠️ Warning: Risk of Data Loss and System Modification**
 >
 > Operations performed by this tool directly affect your local file system.
-Using functions like `delete_file`, `delete_directory`, `write_file`, `move_item`, and `replace_all_in_file` can lead to permanent data loss or unintended system modifications if not used carefully.
+Using functions like `delete_file`, `delete_directory`, and `write_file` can lead to permanent data loss or unintended system modifications if not used carefully.
 Exercise extreme caution.
 Before performing critical operations, consider the following:
 >
 > - Always double-check the paths and parameters.
 > - Test operations in a safe, isolated environment (e.g., a temporary directory).